Pain & Anesthesia Pharmacology

 - Opioid receptors — mu (analgesia, respiratory depression, constipation), kappa (dysphoria), delta (spinal analgesia); naloxone = competitive antagonist; tramadol lowers seizure threshold and causes serotonin syndrome

-- Local anesthetics — Na channel blockade; esters (pseudocholinesterase) vs amides (hepatic CYP); toxicity = CNS first, then cardiac; small unmyelinated C fibers blocked first (pain/temperature)
+- Local anesthetics — Na channel blockade; esters (pseudocholinesterase) vs amides (hepatic CYP); toxicity = CNS first then cardiac for lidocaine (bupivacaine cardiotoxicity may precede CNS); B fibers (autonomic) blocked first, Aα (motor) last

-- General anesthetics — volatile agents enhance GABA-A and increase ICP; propofol (GABA-A, decreases ICP); ketamine (NMDA antagonist, increases ICP); etomidate = least hemodynamic effect
+- General anesthetics — volatile agents enhance GABA-A and increase ICP; propofol (GABA-A, decreases ICP); ketamine (NMDA antagonist) — classic teaching of ICP elevation; modern TBI/ICU data in sedated/ventilated patients generally do NOT show reliable ICP elevation and may preserve CPP; caution in uncontrolled intracranial hypertension but not absolute prohibition; etomidate = least hemodynamic effect

 - Neuromuscular blockers — succinylcholine (depolarizing) causes hyperkalemia in burns/denervation/SCI and triggers malignant hyperthermia; rocuronium (nondepolarizing) reversed by sugammadex